A Walk With Grace

 Rain swept across Holman Highway in a wave of heavy sheets, washing the road in a blur of gray.
 The taillights ahead smudged into red smears, barely visible through the steady flick of Jake Keillor’s wipers.
 He eased off the gas, and leaned forward, squinting to find the road through the blinding rain.

 The Grateful Dead played through the truck’s speakers, low and familiar.
 Terri always sang along without hesitation, slightly off-key but joyful, one hand on the dashboard like she was feeling the rhythm with her bones.
-Their soundtrack had always been a strange mix—Jerry Garcia and Terri's worship songs patched together like everything else in their life.
+Their soundtrack had always been a strange mix—Jerry Garcia, (a musical taste inherited from his father), and Terri's worship songs patched together like everything else in their life.

 Jake had kept the music playing after she was gone.
 The lyrics, though—especially the ones about Jesus—he’d stopped hearing them a long time ago.